tax14HeyItsStefan/cairoNew/README.md

 # Cairo
 Cairo is StarkNet's native language and the first Turing-complete language for scripting provable programs (where one party can prove to another that a certain computation was executed correctly) for general computations
 # StarkNet
 StarkNet is a decentralized ZK-rollup that operates as an Ethereum layer 2 chain.
-StarkNet enables Decentralized applications to achieve unlimited scale for their computation - without compromising Ethereum's decentralization and security, thereby solving the Scalability Trilemma.
+StarkNet enables Decentralized applications to achieve unlimited scale for their computation - without compromising Ethereum's decentralization and security, thereby solving the Scalability Trilemma

 In this document, we are going to be going in-depth into understanding Cairo's syntax and how you could create and deploy a Cairo smart contract on StarkNet.